madisonkneller/Angular-Project/README.md

 - Login Page with Error Messages
 - Data Fetching and Rendering
-- Search and Filter capability
+- Search and Filter Capability

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.7.